 GamesVoyage Copyright Policy

-The games provided on the Site include games owned by GamesVoyage and games submitted to the Site by third parties.
-Each third party submitting a game is required to represent and warrant to GamesVoyage that the submission of the game and its use on the Site will not violate any copyright or other right of any party.
+The content provided on the Site include content owned by GamesVoyage and content submitted to the Site by third parties.
+Each third party submitting content is required to represent and warrant to GamesVoyage that the submission of the content and its use on the Site will not violate any copyright or other right of any party.